lupyuen/lupyuen.github.io/src/openocd.md

         But whenever PineCone reboots, the JTAG Port reverts to the default pins, until our firmware remaps the port.

-        This may be a problem if we need to reboot PineCone during JTAG flashing or debugging.
+        This may be a problem if we need to reboot PineCone during JTAG loading or debugging.

     -   Alternatively: We may remap the LED and JTAG pins in the PineCone Bootloader `blsp_boot2`